 Why the Basement?

 Like many unfinished basements, Bert's had "a slab already laid down."
-That's a smart cost-saving measure; as with garage pools, using a pre-existing concrete floor saves money on site preparation.
+That's a smart cost-saving measure; as with garage pools, using a pre-existing concrete floor saves money on site preparation for an above-ground pool.
 "It made sense," he says plainly.

 He used an approximately 20' x 16' space in his unfinished basement.
 With the Endless Pool, you only need to access one side of the cabinet, so Bert could save space with a corner installation.
 He had no need to access the backside.